massimopizzol/moutreach/_posts/2022-11-11-Green-tech-green-growth.markdown

 Why the **patents**?
 Because it's a proxy for innovation, and it's realtively good data.
 Very organized, very structured, realtively easy to retrieve (after you learn some SQL...)

-So we got data for all the patents submitted in 2000–2017 in the five Nordic countries: Denmark, Finland, Iceland, Norway, and Sweden and selected the "green" ones based on an existing classificaiton (Haščič & Migotto, 2015).
+So we got data for all the patents submitted in 2000–2017 in the five Nordic countries: Denmark🇩🇰, Finland🇫🇮, Iceland🇮🇸, Norway🇳🇴, and Sweden🇸🇪 and selected the "green" ones based on an existing classificaiton ([Haščič & Migotto, 2015](https://www.oecd-ilibrary.org/environment/measuring-environmental-innovation-using-patent-data_5js009kf48xw-en)).

 Below the result: